GEO9151 – Earthquake and Volcanic Processes

 To attend the mandatory lab work it is required that the following course is passed:

-All mandatory activity must be approved before the candidate can take the final exam.
+- All mandatory activities must be approved before the student can take the final exam.

 Language of examination